What is Fast Switching?

-Fast switching was the initial Route caching service enabled on networking devices and was endorsed well by industry leaders due to its functionality of offloading the Route processor.
-Fast Switching is actually a reactive cache-based IP forwarding mechanism i.e. the address lookup uses a route cache to find the IP next hop, outgoing interface, and outbound layer-2 header.
+It was the initial Route caching service enabled on networking devices and was endorsed well by industry leaders due to its functionality of offloading the Route processor.
+It is actually a reactive cache-based IP forwarding mechanism i.e. the address lookup uses a route cache to find the IP next-hop, outgoing interface, and outbound layer-2 header.
 Destination addresses are stored in the high-speed cache (Fast Switching) to expedite forwarding.
-Routers offer better packet-transfer performance when Fast Switching is enabled.
+Routers offer better packet-transfer performance when it is enabled.

-Let’s note that fast switching allows outgoing packets to be load balanced on a per-destination basis unlike Post to Post Links II error: Unrecognized type: ”slug” which has both options of per-destination and per-packet load balancing.
+Let’s note that fast switching allows outgoing packets to be load balanced on a per-destination basis, unlike CEF which has both options of per-destination and per-packet load balancing.

 Below command will verify whether Fast Switching has been enabled on the specified interface (Fa0/0) –

 As shown above, “enabled” confirms that Fast Switching is configured on the interface.

 A lab setup as shown below was created to verify and understand the “Fast Switching” entries in the cache.
 The setup is configured so that all the given networks are reachable from any Router